DrYenyen/Easy-NFS-GUI/README.md

 A GUI to help setup a Windows NFS for use with Itemzflow.
 Most of the source code for this came from my other GUI for PPPwn.
 And it is as always open source this time it compiles and releases through github since i only need to release the exe.
+Press on "More Info" if windows flags it as an unrecognised app the "Run anyway"

 # Instructions
 1. The GUI needs this NFS server https://github.com/winnfsd/winnfsd/releases/tag/2.4.0 in the same directory as it.